vrcAlbert/documentation-api/source/javascript/nosAjax.rst

 		* Some defaults options.
 		* Callbacks functions ``success`` and ``error`` are `monkey-patched <http://en.wikipedia.org/wiki/Monkey-Patch>`_ to execute defaults operations.

-			* Function :js:func:`$context.nosAjaxSuccess` is automatically call if the request success and return type is JSON.
+			* Function :js:func:`$container.nosAjaxSuccess` is automatically call if the request success and return type is JSON.
-			* Function :js:func:`$context.nosAjaxError` is automatically call if the request fails.
+			* Function :js:func:`$container.nosAjaxError` is automatically call if the request fails.

 	.. code-block:: js